MustafaKadhim/Self-supervised-anomaly-detection-for-medical-images/experiments/brain_mri/README.md

 A slice is classified as normal if:
 - `study_level == "yes"`, **or**
 - label contains the `--normal-label-keyword`, **or**
-- it has no annotation at all
+- it has no annotation at all (according to the official fastMRI+ guidelines).

 ### Rendering Patient Slices